belkacem-oussama/ITube/README.md

-# Getting Started with Create React App

 Here is a little project created with the Youtube API : Itube.

 Tech : React, Material UI

-## Available Scripts
+You can change the branch to see different way I used to achieve my objective.

+## How to start ?

-In the project directory, you can run:
+In the project directory, you can run: npm start

-### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.